 Data verification is used to ensure data stored on tape remains viable for long-term archiving.
 Spectra Logic added data verification for its T-Finity enterprise and T-Series small- to medium-sized business (SMB) tape libraries in March.

-Quantum’s new Extended Data Life Management (EDLM) tool for Scalar libraries works with the archiving piece of the StorNext file system.
+Quantum’s new Extended Data Life Management (EDLM) tool for Scalar libraries can work with any archiving software and is integrated with the archiving piece of the StorNext file system for data migration.
 Customers can set policies so EDLM can scan tapes every few months to find out if data is corrupt, or EDLM can proactively identify any tape that has degraded.
 EDLM determines the number of recoverable read errors on the tape.
 When it finds a problem, the software tool notifies the Scalar i6000 enterprise library which, in turn, alerts the StorNext software to migrate the data to a healthy tape cartridge.

 EDLM is part of Quantum’s iLayer management software that runs on all Scalar devices and works on LTO-2 through LTO-5 tape media.
 StorNext is installed on a server and does the migration.